christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The key thing here is that after Mark moves the cat, the two tracks split, but the belief track stays locked into John’s original understanding.
 This suggests that the model is able to simultaneously track reality and belief simultaneously, keeping them separate but interrelated to maintain parallel states.
 Even as the sequence progresses—Mark and John’s actions, them leaving, returning—the belief state remains consistent.

-What’s also cool is that the PCA clusters related tokens spatially, keeping clear distances between the conceptual groups.
+What’s also cool is that the PCA related tokens spatially, keeping clear distances between the conceptual groups.
 So, there’s this clear linearity across time, the temporal sequence, belief state maintenance, subject-action links, and object-location associations.

 <br>

 ### Residual stream and multi-head attention

 Attention heads are valuable to study because we can directly analyze their attention patterns—basically, we can see which positions they pull information from and where they move it to.
 This is especially helpful in our case since we're focused on the logits, meaning we can just look at the attention patterns from the final token to understand their direct impact.
-Specifically, we’ll be looking at the top 3 positive (visualizations for the negative heads were also produced in the analysis) logit attribution heads based on their direct contribution to the logits.

 One common mistake when interpreting attention patterns is to assume that the heads are paying attention to the token itself—maybe trying to account for its meaning or context.
 But really, all we know for sure is that attention heads move information from the residual stream at the position of that token.
 Especially in later layers, the residual stream might hold information that has nothing to do with the literal token at that position!
-For example, the period at the end of a sentence might store summary information for the entire sentence.
+For example, the period at the end of a sentence might store summary information for the entire sentence up to that point.
 So when a head attends to it, it’s likely moving that summary information, not caring if it ends with punctuation.
 This makes it hard to asses what the attention heads are doing when tokens are being attended to.

 But at the same time, I think when an attention head is attending to a token, it is accessing abstract information stored at that position.